openvinotoolkit/anomalib/docs/blog/tec/README.md

       values: [resnet18, wide_resnet50_2]
 ```

 The observation_budget informs wandb about the number of experiments to run.
 The method section defines the kind of method to use for HPO search.
-For other available methods, have a look at [wandb documentation].
+For other available methods, have a look at [Weights and Biases](https://docs.wandb.ai/guides/sweeps/quickstart) documentation.
 The parameters section contains dataset and model parameters.
 Any parameter defined here overrides the parameter in the original model configuration.

 To run a sweep, you can just call,